philips-software/spdx-builder/docs/architecture.md

 ## Process view
 ### Single threaded application
-The appliation runs on a single thread, blocking at every request to the license scanner service.
+The application runs on a single thread, blocking at every request to the license scanner service.
 Since most products consist of up to 1000 unique (transitive) dependencies and all requests are targeting the same server, parallelizing these requests would not dramatically speed up processing.
 For